WunGCQ/prototype-no-circular-reference-deepClone/README.md

   */
 ```

-for browsers chich can not support Object.definePropertype which means if you set the method directly to Object.prototype, the for ... in statement can not aviod read '$deepClone' property which comes from its prototype, instead, we can use `Object.$deepClone`, the first argument is the object you want to clone
+for browsers chich can not support `Object.definePropertype` which means if you set the method directly to `Object.prototype`, the `for ... in` statement can not aviod read `$deepClone` property which comes from its prototype, instead, we can use `Object.$deepClone`, the first argument is the object you want to clone

 ```javascript
   var a = {a:1, ref:null}, b = {b:1, a:a, ref:null}, c = {c:1, b: b, a: a, ref: null};